 Micro-Electro-Mechanical Systems (MEMS) have been gaining a lot of interest in the recent years due to their cheap manufacturing costs, mass-producibility, low weight and power consumption, and their very high accuracy.

-- Our lab is set to study Micro-oscillator-type MEMS devices and use their unique features to create new ways of sensing and as a computing unit.
+Our lab is set to study Micro-oscillator-type MEMS devices and use their unique features to create new ways of sensing and as a computing unit.

 Our lab is located in PKI 117B.
 It is equipped with a state-of-the-art holographic MEMS analyzer to study the static and dynamic response of our MEMS devices.
 The MEMS analyzer is also equipped with a stroboscope to offer a broad range of oscillation frequencies and input voltage

 The MEMS analyzer, shown in the figure aside, measures the oscillation of a micro-beam, either in a horizontal or a vertical plane.
 To achieve higher oscillation magnitude, the microbeam is enclosed in a vacuum chamber.

 You may check our recent active projects in the project tab above